austinluong/fit-extract/README.md

 TODO
 -----
-- Implement getopt for options
+- Implement argparse for options
 - Create tests
 - Run all channels in same folder and separate into different sheets